alyf-de/eu_einvoice/README.md

 ### Purchase Invoice

-To import a new eInvoice, create a new **E Invoice Import** and upload the XML file.
+To import a new eInvoice, create a new **E Invoice Import** and upload the XML or PDF file.

 ## Contributing